Ravest95/DeepDiveEmulator/README.md

 - You will need to type commands manually to change the Deep Dive mission.
 - Deep Dive replication is not 100% accurate.
 (It depends on several things.
 You will have region, missions, objectives, warnings, anomalies, terrain, position of resources same as it was in the past.)

 a) Version of the game.
-(Affects every aspect of deep dive.
-To limit the number of versions you need to download I write every version you need for 95% accuracy.
-It may not have the same objective/enemy position.)
+(Affects every aspect of the Deep Dive.
+To limit the number of versions you need to download I wrote every version you need for 95% accuracy.
+It may not have the same objective/enemy position but other things will be the same.)

 b) Date and time when you started the Deep Dive.
 (Not tested 100%.
 Date and time will effect the objective/enemy position.)

 c) Event that took place during the Deep Dive.
 (Events will affect the objective/enemy position.)

 d) Random generation.
-(Some objectives like Black boxe on Salvage operation will have different position, no matter what you do.)
+(Some objectives like Black box on Salvage operation will have different position, no matter what you do.)

 - Certificates that are used for website recreation will expire in 100 years.
 (In case you are immortal.)